stephaniesomade/stephaniesomade/README.md

 ## Hello and welcome to my Profile!
 ### About Me

 Hello there, I am [Stephanie]("https://www.linkedin.com/in/stephanie-somade-4342131b1/?originalSubdomain=uk")!
-I am a self-taught software engineer that lives in the UK.
-I am currently undergoing my Level 4 Software Developer Apprenticeship.
-I am passionate about all things code and as I am learning, I am also planning a number of different projects to become more skilled.
+I'm a full-stack developer with a love for clean code, clever architecture, and tools that make life easier for other engineers.
+I started my career through a software engineering apprenticeship, and since then, I've worked across high-traffic sites, contributed to ad tech that impacts millions, and shipped features in production using React, Redux Saga, Node.js, TypeScript, and AWS.

-I am currently learning about Redux Sagas
+I care a lot about developer experience and I am currently exploring ways AI and engineering can uplift teams.
+Currently studying for the AWS cloud practitioner certification along with general AI knowledge.
+Outside of code, I’m a music lover, gym lover and book lover through and through!

 💼 If you would like to contact me, here is my [email](mailto:stephaniesomadee@gmail.com)!